 Burns are painful, hard to treat and slow to heal.
 They can leave permanent scars and affect the mobility and function of the burned area for years to come.
 If you were badly burned in an accident that was somebody else’s fault, you should be compensated for your suffering.
 With help from a Blue Bell burn injury lawyer, a lawsuit could force the wrongdoer to take responsibility and pay for your pain, scarring, lost wages, medical bills, and more.

-At Ostroff Injury Law, our well-known attorneys have significant experience helping burn victims get the compensation they need.
+At Ostroff Godshall Injury and Accident Lawyers, our well-known attorneys have significant experience helping burn victims get the compensation they need.
 Founding Partner Jon Ostroff, Managing Partner Rich Godshall, and the rest of our winning team have successfully recovered millions in catastrophic injury cases.
 As your advocates, we will fight like hell for you, and you will not pay us anything unless we get you the compensation you deserve.
 In fact, just recently Rich Godshall and Jon Ostroff recovered $6.5 million for a college student that was burned by electrocution.

 Burns Damage the Entire Body